 Our former education website, Humanism for Schools, can still be found at www.humanismforschools.org.uk.

 We also have a variety of publications for sale and materials for teachers and schools in our online shop.

-We also provide humanist volunteers for schools, colleges or community groups – request a school volunteer here.
+We also provide free humanist speakers for schools, colleges, or community groups.
+Request a school speaker here.

 New FREE online course: Introducing humanism: non-religious approaches to life

 Writer and broadcaster Sandi Toksvig is the face of our new introductory ‘massive open online course’ (MOOC) on humanism.
 This new course has been designed to meet growing demand from the vast segment of the population who are not religious but who are nonetheless hungry for answers to questions such as: How can I know what is true?
 What is the best way to live?
 What kind of world do I want?
 It features contributions from well-known humanists, academics, campaigners, humanist celebrants, and humanist pastoral carers, as well as members of the public.

 Launched in February 2018, thousands of people are already learning from the course.
 Below you will find some reviews from learners.

 ‘I can’t recommend highly enough this free online course, from Humanists UK.
 It’s an exquisite example of how to teach Humanism – not just teach ABOUT Humanism, which our organizations and speakers love to do, but teach Humanism as a way of life and as a response to life’s great questions.
 This is the way forward for the Humanist movement: to make it clear that we have convincing and fulfilling answers to the same questions religions purport to answer, and to convey those answers in an accessible and engaging way.
 Well done, Humanists UK!’